benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-This should print the following, and increase it by +1 every time your the main.
+This should print the following, and increase it by +1 every time you run it.

 ```
 entries: 1